Suisun City Resilient Neighborhoods

-In developing the plan, our work encompasses raising awareness and educating the public on the impacts of flooding for the residents and stakeholders of Suisun City while also building out a resilient neighborhood in a socially vulnerable community subject to flooding in downtown Suisun.
+Our work encompassed raising awareness and educating the public on the impacts of flooding for the residents and stakeholders of Suisun City while also building out a resilient neighborhood in a socially vulnerable community subject to flooding in downtown Suisun.
 Learn more about the flood risks Suisun City faces in this article from KneeDeep Times.

 To learn more about our initiatives check out the links below:

 Flood Resilience Action Plan

 Interested in learning more about flood risks in Suisun City?
-Attend one of our Flood Walks or review the Flood Walk brochure to learn more about the effects of flooding in Suisun City and what you can do at your home to add a layer of resilience against flooding.
+Review the self-guided Flood Walk brochure to learn more about the effects of flooding in Suisun City and what you can do at your home to add a layer of resilience against flooding.

 Flood Walk brochure (learn about the risks of flooding in Suisun City):